brahmin-co/Covid-19-Analytics/README.md

 ### Data sources

-Kaggle, Covid-19 dataset : The primary dataset used for this analysis is 'country_wise_latest.csv' file this dataset contains information on covid-19 cases based on countries.
+Covid-19 dataset : The primary dataset used for this analysis is 'country_wise_latest.csv' file this dataset contains information on covid-19 cases based on countries.

 ### Tools